Demston/Family_Doctor_test_bot/README.md

-The telegram bot for making an appointment with a doctor
+The Telegram bot for making an appointment with a doctor

 Python 3.10.8